-The MHI Group operates an environmental management system (EMS) to reduce its environmental impact and contribute to the sustainable development of society.
+The MHI Group operates environmental management systems (EMS) to reduce its environmental impact and contribute to the sustainable development of society.
 As of March 2024, our group companies, which account for approximately 80% of our sales, have manufacturing bases that have acquired ISO 14001 certification, the international standard for EMS.

-In addition, some group companies have acquired Eco Action 21 certification, an environmental management system standard established by the Ministry of the Environment, and KEMS certification, an environmental management system standard operated by the Kobe Environmental Forum.
+In addition, some group companies have acquired Eco Action 21 certification, an environmental management system standard established by the Ministry of the Environment, and KEMS (Kobe Environmental Management System) operated by the Kobe Environmental Forum.
 All of us, including smaller group companies, are working to operate and maintain EMS practices.